Understanding auto refinancing

 By now, you have probably already spent hours at the dealership purchasing your new vehicle and talking to the finance manager, have gone over all of the car loan details, and have signed all the necessary lending paperwork.
 You’ve begun making payments to your lender and may be questioning “but did I get the best deal for me when I bought my car?”

 If you believe you did, awesome!
 Keep paying down the loan and enjoying your new car!
 If you are having doubts, no need to worry!
 There are ways to explore other financing options surrounding your loan to potentially get a better deal.
-Enter refinancing.
+Enter auto refinance loans.

 What refinancing does

-Before we deep dive into anything else, you should understand what exactly refinancing is and what it does.
+Before we dive deep into anything else, you should understand what exactly refinancing is and what it does.
 The basic concept of refinancing is that it allows you to replace your current auto loan with a new auto loan.
-Your new auto loan may have lower monthly payments, a lower interest rate, or even a different term length.
-Either way, if you have a goal to save money, refinancing your auto loan can help in some way.
+Your new auto loan may help reduce your monthly payment, have a lower interest rate, or even have a different term length.
+Either way, if you have a goal to save money, refinancing a car can help in some way.

 You may have heard of refinancing your home mortgage.
 Refinancing your car loan is similar.
-Refinancing allows you to choose different loan terms, including interest rate, by applying for a new loan.
+Refinancing allows you to choose different loan terms, including the annual percentage rate (APR), by applying for a new loan.
 To apply, you submit your personal and vehicle information along with your current loan information to lenders.
-Lenders review your application and provide offers for new loan terms and rates based on a number of factors like your credit score, location, and vehicle details.
+Lenders review your application and provide offers for new loan terms and rates based on a number of factors like your credit score (click here to learn more about how refinancing affects your credit score), location, and vehicle details like model year.

 When you accept a new auto loan offer, your new lender contacts your old lender and requests a pay-off amount for the old loan (meaning anything you still owe on that loan).
-From there, you will begin making payments on the new loan to the new lender.
+From there, you will begin making payments on the new loan to the new lender until you ultimately pay off your loan.

 Learn about auto refinancing basics

-Since we agree that saving money each month is a great goal to work towards, we created an auto refinance calculator to help you easily estimate just how much money you can save monthly.
+Since we agree that saving money each month is a great goal to work towards, we created an auto loan refinance calculator to help you easily estimate just how much money you can save monthly.
 To get started with the calculator, you need to know the remaining balance, term, and interest rate of your current loan.
-Simply enter these numbers into the calculator and within seconds you will be able to compare your current loan against new loan options to see estimated savings.
+Simply enter these numbers into the calculator, and within seconds, you will be able to compare your current loan against new loan options to see estimated savings.

 Calculate refinance savings